-- A minimum of an overall GPA of 3.25 and a GPA of 3.25 in the Religious Studies major, - A School of Graduate Studies application form, - Official transcripts from each college or university previously attended, - A 1-2 page personal statement that explains the applicant's larger personal career goals and how the MLAS degree will further those objectives, - An academic paper of at least 5-10 pages that demonstrates an ability to develop a thesis and make a sustained, well-researched argument, - 3 confidential letters of recommendation
+- A minimum of an overall GPA of 3.25 and a GPA of 3.25 in the Anthropology major, - A School of Graduate Studies application form, - Official transcripts from each college or university previously attended, - A 1-2 page personal statement that explains the applicant's larger personal and/or career goals and how the MLAS degree will further those objectives, - An academic paper of at least 5-10 pages that demonstrates an ability to develop a thesis and make a sustained, well-researched argument, - 3 confidential letters of recommendation

-Students in the B.A.
-Anthropology/MLAS integrated program may use up to 9 s.h. of the following bridge courses in both the undergraduate degree in Anthropology and the Master's of Liberal Arts and Sciences degree: ANTH 405G/B, ANTH 410G/B, ANTH 419G/B, ANTH 420G/B, ANTH 425G/B, ANTH(BOT) 463G/B, ANTH(SOC) 508B.
-If taken after the undergraduate degree has been completed, those courses should not be taken with the "B" designator.
+Students may use up to 9 s.h. of the following bridge courses in both the undergraduate degree in Anthropology and the Master's of Liberal Arts and Sciences degree: ANTH 405G/B, ANTH 410G/B, ANTH 417G/B, ANTH 419G/B, ANTH 420G/B, ANTH 425G/B, ANTH(BOT) 463G/B, ANTH(SOC) 508B.

 I. Core Courses 9 s.h.

-LAS 501 Tradition and Change: Focus on the History and Philosophy of the Sciences (3) LAS 502 Tradition and Change: Focus on the Social Sciences (3)
+LAS 501 Tradition and Change: Focus on the History and Philosophy of the Sciences (3)

+LAS 502 Tradition and Change: Focus on the Social Sciences (3)

 LAS 503 Tradition and Change: Focus on the Humanities (3)

-II.
-Electives: 18 s.h.
+П. Electives: 18 s.h.

 Any College of Arts and Sciences Post-Baccalaureate Certificate and/or directed electives approved by the Director of Liberal Arts and Sciences.
 No more than 3 credits of electives may be independent work.
 No more than 9 s.h. of bridge courses in ANTH may count toward both the B.A. in Anthropology and the MLAS.

-Ш Select one of the following exit options:
+Ш Select one of the following exit options: 6 s.h.

 A. Thesis

 LAS 667 Thesis (6)

 B. Internship

 LAS 695 Internship Preparation (3)

 LAS 696 Internship (3)

 C. Applied Project

 LAS 699 Applied Project (6)

-TO TAL PROGRAM 33 s.h
+TO VTAL PROGRAM